RasaHQ/rasa/docs/user-guide/installation.rst

     to install everything.

-The page on :ref:`section_pipeline` will help you choose which pipeline you want to use.
+The page on :ref:`choosing a pipeline <choosing-a-pipeline>` will help you choose which pipeline you want to use.

 Great for getting started: pretrained embeddings from spaCy
 -----------------------------------------------------------